Violet Bidwill Wolfner

 Violet Fults Bidwill Wolfner (née Violet Fults; January 10, 1900 – January 29, 1962) was the owner of the Chicago / St. Louis Cardinals of the National Football League (NFL) for over 14 years, from 1947 until her death in early 1962.
-She inherited the team in April 1947, following the death of her husband Charles Bidwill, Sr., who purchased the team in 1933.
+She inherited the team in April 1947, following the death of her husband Charles Bidwill Sr., who purchased the team in 1933.
 She was the first woman to become principal owner of an NFL team.

+Biography

 Early life

 Wolfner was born Violet Fults in Red Bud, Illinois, the daughter of Alonzo Fults, of German and Irish descent, and Mary Ann "Mamie" Vogel, of German descent.
 She had an older sister, Imelda.
 Her father died in 1906 and her mother worked as a waitress.

 Chicago Cardinals

+On April 19, 1947, Violet's husband Charley Bidwill died, leaving ownership of the Chicago Cardinals to her.

 Bidwill's first season as owner saw the Cardinals, led by the "Dream Backfield" of Paul Christman, Pat Harder, Marshall Goldberg, and Charley Trippi, defeat the Philadelphia Eagles for the franchise's first undisputed league championship.
 They made it to the league title game again in 1948, but lost to the Eagles in a rematch in the snow.
 The Cardinals had only four more .500 seasons under her ownership.

-Move to St. Louis

 Bidwill married St. Louis businessman Walter H.S.
-Wolfner (1898–1971) in 1949, becoming known as Violet Bidwill Wolfner.
+Wolfner (1898–1971) in September 1949, thereafter becoming known as Violet Bidwill Wolfner.
+Her new husband, a St. Louis native and alumnus of Washington University, quickly stepped into the role of managing director of the football club.

 When the Bears of George Halas slowly began becoming the favorite of the Chicago area, the Wolfners moved the team to St. Louis after the 1959 season.

 Death

 Wolfner died in a physician's office in Miami Beach, Florida, on January 29, 1962, and is buried at Queen of Heaven Cemetery in Hillside, Illinois.
-In her will, she split her more than 80% interest in the Cardinals between her adopted sons from her first marriage, Charles Bidwill Jr. and Bill Bidwill, the club president and vice-president.
+In her will, she split her more than 80% interest in the Cardinals between her adopted sons from her first marriage, Charles "Stormy" Bidwill Jr. and Bill Bidwill, the club president and vice-president.